The word ‘Institute’ originally meant:

 The restoration of national sovereignty to the United Kingdom by withdrawing from the European Union is a far Right action according to the definition I give above.
 It means that the UK is restoring the Sovereignty which existed before its accession to the European Project in 1973.
 Does that make it “extreme” ?
 It was after all a democratic vote on a straightforward choice – Remain or Leave the European Union.
 For many in the Centre and on the Left of politics, the result was an outrageous return to a repressive past.

 This shift has been evident in much of the policy and practice adopted by the Conservative party in Britain over the last 50 years.
 And it explains the constant threat to that party from right wing outrage against abject accommodation of alien philosophy.
 Indeed, Theresa May as Conservative Prime Minister brought her party to the brink of annihilation in the Spring of 2019 because she persisted in this Left ward accommodation.
-Boris Johnson’s election as Leader of the Conservative party in July 2019 and subsequently as outright winner of the December 2019 General Election with an absolute 80 seat majority confirmed the need of the Conservative party to shift itself back to the Right of British politics.
+Boris Johnson’s election as Leader of the Conservative party in July 2019 and subsequently as outright winner of the December 2019 General Election with an absolute 80 seat majority confirmed the need of the Conservative party to shift itself philosophically to the Right of British politics.

 Despite the fundamental question about where the Centre point belongs, the Right/Left model persists in general usage because it is grounded in historical fact.
 It remains a convenient shorthand for delineating two fundamentally distinct and persistent approaches to political understanding – two approaches which explain the ideas and associated mindsets which actually influence today’s political agenda.